-Whilst actively progressing USFDA approval, the company continued to invest in further R&D and support of clinicians to expand the use of TechnegasTM in new
+Whilst actively progressing USFDA approval, the company continued to invest in further R&D and support of clinicians to expand the use of Technegas[TM] in new diagnostic applications as part of our 'Beyond PE' initiatives.
 Our core Technegas[TM] products are now available in 64 countries, with 7 of our offices directly servicing 17 out of those countries.
 Cyclopharm will continue to leverage our expanding global footprint, regulatory expertise and direct marketing capabilities to grow global Technegas[TM] sales and to continue the rapid expansion of our successful third-party distribution partnerships business.